Primary/Bristol: Ashley Down Primary School

 Tom Dale, ‘Aztec Collider’ (detail), 2013.
 Photo © Carl Newland Photography.
 Courtesy of the artist, Arnolfini & Bristol City Council.

-The redevelopment of Ashley Down Primary School is part of Bristol City Council’s involvement in the Primary Capital Programme (PCP), a programme of school development that will renew at least half of all primary schools in England by 2022/23.
+The redevelopment of Ashley Down Primary School is part of Bristol City Council’s Primary/Bristol series of artist commissions for primary schools commissioned as part of the Primary Capital Education Programme.
 As part of the development British artist Tom Dale was commissioned by project curators Arnolfini in 2012 to develop an art work for the school working closely with pupils, teaching staff and Head.

 In order to produce his work 'Aztec Collider' Tom Dale started with a number of workshops with a year 2 class, to get an idea of what the children knew of the world beyond their school, the furthest they had travelled and their conception of the world.
 From these workshops Dale decided that his commission should allow children to think about where they might want to go, or who they might want to be in life, albeit in a playful way.
 It seemed the most appropriate vehicle - not just in terms of a ‘flight of fancy’ - but in terms of what could be sourced for the sculpture was an actual plane; with a real history that could fuel the children’s excitement and imagination.